Is it safe to travel to Lanzarote after island hit by heavy flooding?

 What is happening in Lanzarote?

-Torrential rain has drenched Lanzarote, leaving hotels, homes and roads in the tourist hotspot flooded.
+Torrential rain drenched Lanzarote last week, leaving hotels, homes and roads in the tourist hotspot flooded.

-Footage shows cars submerged on waterlogged roads, streams turned into dangerous rapids, and homeowners using buckets to bail water out of their houses after as much as 60 litres of rain fell in two hours on Saturday (12 April).
+Footage shows cars submerged on waterlogged roads, streams turned into dangerous rapids, and homeowners using buckets to remove water from their houses after as much as 60 litres of rain fell in two hours on Saturday (12 April).

 What is the latest Foreign Office travel advice?

+The latest advice from the Foreign Office (FCDO) says: “Heavy rainfall and flooding in Lanzarote occurred over the weekend.
+Journeys may be affected.
+If you are in Lanzarote or travelling to Lanzarote, follow the advice of the local authorities and monitor local weather updates.”

-The Foreign Office (FCDO) warned travellers on Sunday (13 April) that flooding had impacted services across the popular Canary island.
+The FCDO warned travellers on Sunday (13 April) that flooding had impacted services on the island, with some hotels without power and roads affected by mud.

-It said: “Heavy rainfall and flooding in Lanzarote occurred earlier today (13 April 2025), with Costa Teguise, San Bartolomé, and Arrecife particularly affected.
+It said that Costa Teguise, San Bartolomé, and Arrecife had been particularly affected.

-“Services across the island are affected.
-Some hotels are currently without power.
-Some roads are currently affected by mud.

-“If you are in Lanzarote or travelling to Lanzarote, follow the advice of the local authorities and monitor local weather updates.”

 General FCDO flooding advice for Spain says: “Flash flooding can cause travel disruption and damage to property and infrastructure.
 Check weather warnings from Spain’s meteorological office (AEMET) before travel and follow the advice of the local authorities.”